core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * A client with address ADDR_CLIENT and port PORT_CLIENT.

-* A CoAP group associated to the IP multicast address ADDR_GRP and port number PORT_GRP.
+* A CoAP group associated with the IP multicast address ADDR_GRP and port number PORT_GRP.

-* An application group "gp1" associated to the CoAP group above.
+* An application group "gp1" associated with the CoAP group above.

 * Three servers A, B and C, all of which are members of the CoAP group above and of the application group "gp1".
 Each server X (with X equal to A, B or C): listens to its own address ADDR_X and port number PORT_X; and listens to the address ADDR_GRP and port number PORT_GRP.
 For each server its PORT_X may be different from PORT_GRP or may be equal to it, in general.